 Peter Drucker notably said that we can’t manage what we can’t measure.
 Moreover, regarding Workers’ Compensation medical management, if you can’t measure It, you can’t improve It.
 Quality medical management is defined, measured, and tracked.
 Payers in the Workers’ Compensation industry typically do not measure medical management performance and it’s long overdue.

 Medical management programs have been in place for decades, developed with the idea of reducing medical costs which now amount to over 60% of claim costs.
 Among those initiatives are bill review, utilization review, peer review, discounted medical networks, and Nurse Case Management.
-Yet, in spite millions of dollars spent on these programs over the years, their impact on cost is misleading or unknown.
+Yet, in spite of millions of dollars spent on these programs over the years, their impact on cost is misleading or unknown.

 Nurse Case Management (NCM) addresses cost as well as improved outcomes, yet proving value has been challenging.
 However, technology-driven, analytics-informed performance analysis changes that.
 Both process and outcome analysis must be addressed.